Emily Bruni: Career

 In theatre, Bruni spent three years at the Royal Shakespeare Company, where her roles included Esmeralda in Camino Real, directed by Steven Pimlott.
 She starred as Jean Rhys in The Shared Experience production After Mrs Rochester, which opened the New Sydney Theatre.
 She played Lady India in Ring Round The Moon (Playhouse Theatre), choreographed by Wayne McGregor.
 In 2013 she played Claire in Yes, Prime Minister (Trafalgar Studios) written and directed by Jonathan Lynn.

 In 2015, Bruni appeared in Donkey Heart and the one-woman play Before You Were Born, both by Moses Raine and both directed by Nina Raine at the Trafalgar Studios.
 In 2016, she starred in the Steven Berkoff double bill Lunch and The Bow of Ulysses (Trafalgar Studios), directed by Nigel Harman. in 2016 Bruni played Goneril in King Lear (Globe) directed by Nancy Meckler.

 Bruni played Debbie in Laurence Boswell's production of the Donald Margulies play The Model Apartment at the Bath Ustinov theatre.
 In 2021, she played Actress in Psychodrama, a one-woman play about an actress under investigation for the murder of an auteur theatre director, while rehearsing a production of Hitchcock's Psycho.
 Staged in a found space in London, it transferred in 2022 to the Traverse Theatre, Edinburgh.
 The play was written and directed by Matt Wilkinson and produced by Pádraig Cusack.
-Bruni was nominated for an Offie award for Best Actress.
+Bruni was nominated for the 2022 Offie for Best Actress.

 On film, Bruni played Tanya in the ITV drama Metropolis by Peter Morgan.
 She starred alongside Rik Mayall in the sitcom Believe Nothing as Dr. Hannah Awkward (a professor of pedantics).
 The series was written by Maurice Gran and Laurence Marks.
 In 2002, she appeared alongside Bill Nighy in the return of Auf Wiedersehen, Pet.
 In 2004 she played Alice in Passer By by Tony Marchant, directed by David Morrissey.

 Bruni portrayed the Empress Catherine the Great in the 2005 television drama Catherine the Great.
 From 2009 to 2012, she played Gail, the girlfriend of Jeremy's love interest, in Series 6, 7 and 8 of the Channel 4 comedy Peep Show.

-The film Psychodrama is currently in development with writer and director Matt Wilkinson and producers Ben Pullen and Pádraig Cusack.
+She starred in the 2022 film Psychodrama by writer and director Matt Wilkinson and producers Ben Pullen and Pádraig Cusack.